 - The most basic questions can engage children: “What are some things that a wall does?”
 “Do workers start building at the top, the bottom, or in between?”
 “What if the school had just one window?”

 - Invite children to think about construction problems: “Why don’t they build fences of paper instead of wire?”
-“Where could they build a wheelchair ramp so everyone could get to the door?”
+“Why do you think the wheelchair ramp starts where it does?”
 “How is this swing set put together?”